plehatron/contacts-app/README.md

 - Test that search terms can contact spaces.
 - Test that search terms longer than 255 characters are truncated.
 - Test that search terms are properly sanitised and escaped when displayed in the search box.
-- Test that search works in the same way on list of all contacts and my favorites.
+- Test that search works in the same way on list of all contacts and my favourites.

 **1.6.
-As a user I can access a read-only details view of a contact which includes the first name, last name, profile photo, email, favorite check, and one or more telephone numbers with labels.**
+As a user I can access a read-only details view of a contact which includes the first name, last name, profile photo, email, favourite check, and one or more telephone numbers with labels.**

 Notes: